WindowsAzure-TrainingKit/HOL-iOSAndMobileServices/HOL.md

 	}
 	````

-1. In QSAppDelegate.m, add the following handler method inside the implementation:
+1. In **QSAppDelegate.m**, add the following handler method inside the implementation.

 	````objective-c
 	// We are registered, so now store the device token (as a string) on the AppDelegate instance